This is the multi-page printable view of this section. Click here to print.

 Detailed description

-YAMLRoll binding’s resource files can be edited in a YAML editor
+YAMLThe resource file of RollBinding can be edited in a YAML editor

-• Edit button click and modify the resource, then click the Save button to apply changes
+• Click the Edit button, modify the resource, then click the Done button to apply the changes

-Account InformationCheck basic information about the Account such as Account name, location, creation date, etc.
+Account InformationCheck basic information about the Account, such as name, location, creation time, etc.

-Role/Target InformationCheck the role’s function and target information
+Role/Target InformationCheck the role’s responsibilities and target information

-To delete the roll binding, follow the steps below.
+To delete the roll binding, follow these steps.

-2. Click Roll Binding under the Permissions menu on the Service Home page.
-Navigate to the Roll Binding List page.
+2. On the Service Home page, click Role Binding under the Permissions menu.
+2. Go to the Roll Binding List page.

-3. On the Role Binding List page, select the cluster and namespace from the gear button at the top left, then click Confirm.
+3. Roll Binding List page, select the cluster and namespace from the gear button at the top left, then click Confirm.

-6. Alert confirmation window appears, click the Confirm button.
+6. When the notification dialog appears, click the Confirm button.

 Caution

-On the role binding list page, after selecting the item you want to delete, you can delete the selected role binding by clicking Delete.
+On the role binding list page, after selecting the item you want to delete, click Delete to remove the selected role binding.